 - Is one copy responsible for the debts and/or crimes incurred or committed by another copy?
 Is the original responsible, assuming nondestructive uploading?

-- What do you do with the backups of an upload who commits suicide?
+- What do you do with the backups of an upload who kills themselves?

 - Would the soul be copied over?
 Is there a soul at all to be copied?
 While some people might see the debunking of mind-body separation as just another case of science marching on, a great deal of people would find the idea that even their mind is quantifiable to be rather frightening.
 Or worse, would see those who go through with the upload as less than human, and campaign for a ban of the procedure for it violating human dignity or some other such reason.